finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 Upsert portfolio details

-Update or insert details for the specified transaction portfolio.
+Update or insert details that can be changed for a transaction portfolio once it has been created.
 The details will be updated  if they already exist and inserted if they do not.

 ### Example
 ```java